-When I think about it, in reality I’ve worked from home my entire working life.
+When I think about it, I’ve worked from home my entire working life.
 Granted there have been a couple of short-term office tenancies but I’ve never needed an office.
 Over the coming days and weeks, I’ll be posting more information on how to best go at working from home.

 I would like to say while my experiences have been with dealing with a relatively small team and most of the tips, I will be putting out will be for the individual employee, there is a completely different set of challenges if your organisation has a larger work force.
 This revolves around the technical side of the infrastructure to ensure that when we do go back to work in our offices it’s a seamless transition.
 I would highly recommend speaking to an expert like Network Now on these technologies and getting advice and systems in place to make it easier to continue working effectively.